tytydraco/yessleep/out/Im_terrified_of_public_speaking.md

 That Friday, I brought bagels.
 I made sure there were gluten-free ones this time, just in case Megan came back.
 She didn’t, which was probably for the best, because the team seemed tense before I started.
 I talked for seven minutes instead of five.
 No one minded.
 No one interrupted.
 Everyone watched.
 Their eyes softened and stretched.
 Their mouths opened.
 A few people made that low breathing sound I remembered from my dreams, but it didn’t bother me anymore.
 If anything, it helped.

 I’m still afraid of public speaking.
 Every other Friday, I still wake up with my stomach twisted into a small, useless knot.
 I still rehearse in the shower.
 I still change my outfit twice.
-I still worry my slides are bad, my voice is annoying, my coworkers secretly hate me, and my manager regrets hiring me.
+I still worry my slides are bad, my voice is annoying, my coworkers secretly hate me, and that my manager regrets hiring me.

 But then I get to the office early.
 I set out the coffee, or the bagels, or the little muffins from the bakery near my apartment.
 I make sure there are options for everyone, because that’s what a considerate coworker does.
 And by the time I stand at the front of the conference room, they’re already waiting, eyes wet, mouths open, completely unforgettable.